Yamaha Acoustic Guitar Review (2017): Domo Arigato for the Yamaha FG800GuitarSpotting

 And the FG800 is the direct replacement for the top-selling Yamaha FG700s, with a similar look, feel, sound and build.

-The end result is a group of high-quality acoustic (and acoustic-electric) guitars with better sound at a similar price.
+The end result is a group of high-quality acoustic (and acoustic-electric) guitars with better sound at similar cost.

-If you’ve got some time to read, you’ll find a lot of detailed information about the Yamaha FG800 below, along with full details about the 800 Series.
+If you’ve got some time to read, you’ll find a lot of detailed information about the Yamaha FG800 below, along with full details about the 800 Series of Yamaha guitars.

-If you looking for an acoustic guitar with great sound and price, check out my article on the 5 Best Acoustic Guitars Under $500.
+- If you’re looking for an acoustic guitar with great sound and price, check out my article on the 5 Best Acoustic Guitars Under $500.

 Feel free to use the Contents Box below to click to a particular section, or just keep on reading.

 - 1 Yamaha Acoustic Guitar Overview – Yamaha FG800 Review (Plus Full 800 Series)

 - 3 FG Series (Folk Guitar)

 - 4 FS Series (Folk Smallbody)